hackondata/workshops/grading.md

 ### Instructions:
 1. Review the solution notebook - linked in the instructions for the week ahead
-2. Compare the notebook with the solution and look for places you find something new to learn
+2. Compare the notebook with the solution
+3. Look for opportunites to find something new to learn while reviewing other participants notebooks
-3. Use the following table for grading.
+4. Use the following table as a general guideline to assign grades

 | Grade  | Expectation |
 | ------------- | ------------- |